cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 R-Coffee
 ========
 R-Coffee can be used to align RNA sequences, using their RNApfold predicted secondary structures.
-The best results are obtained by using the consan pairwise method.
-If you have consan installed, run:
+The best results are obtained by using the Consan pairwise method.
+If you have Consan installed, run:

 ::